Avaiga/taipy-doc/docs/manuals/core/entities/pipeline-mgt.md

 A pipeline can be deleted by using `taipy.delete()^` which takes the pipeline id as a parameter.
 The deletion is also propagated to the nested tasks, data nodes, and jobs if they are not shared with any other pipeline.

+# Get parent scenarios

+To get the parent scenario of a pipeline, you can use the `Pipeline.get_parents()^` method.
+The method will return a dictionary with the key being the level of the parent ("scenarios") and the value is a set of the parent entities corresponding to the level.
+You can also use `taipy.get_parents()^`, which takes a child entity such as the task as input, to achieve the same result.

+!!!
+Example

+    ```python linenums="1"
+    import taipy as tp
+    import my_config

+    # Creating a scenario from a config
+    scenario = tp.create_scenario(my_config.monthly_scenario_cfg)

+    # Retrieve a pipeline
+    pipeline = scenario.sales_pipeline_cfg

+    # get the parent entities of the pipeline
+    parent_entities = pipeline.get_parents()

+    # get the parent entities of the pipeline
+    tp.get_parents(pipeline)
+    ```

 [:material-arrow-right: The next sections show the task management](task-mgt.md).